Named: Retirement village keeping widow's $790,000

 Woodlands Boutique Retirement Village, Carmichael Rd, Bethlehem has two units for sale, each around $900,000.

-On September 21, Parliament's Social Services and Community Select Committee heard a submission from Consumer NZ complaining about non-repayments from villages.
-An urgent review of the law governing retirement villages is needed.
+Yesterday, Parliament's Social Services and Community Select Committee heard a submission from Consumer NZ complaining about non-repayments from villages.
+Consumer NZ said an urgent review of the law governing retirement villages is needed.

 "We do not have authority from any residents to make disclosures about their particular circumstances.
 We consider the trust and confidence our residents place in us to keep their privacy secure of paramount importance.